APY vs APR: What’s the Difference?

 APR and APY may seem confusing initially, but it’s easy to tell one from another by remembering that annual percentage yield (APY) is the more complex metric incorporating compound interest.
 Because of the effect of earning interest on interest, APY is always a higher number when interest is compounded more frequently than once a year.
 The bottom line is always to check which rate you are looking at when calculating the interest you’d earn.

-Disclaimer and Risk Warning: This content is presented to you on an “as is” basis for general information and educational purposes only, without representation or warranty of any kind.
+Disclaimer: This content is presented to you for general information and educational purposes only, without representation or warranty of any kind.
 It should not be construed as financial advice, nor is it intended to recommend the purchase of any specific product or service.
 Please read our full disclaimer here for further details.
 Digital asset prices can be volatile.
 The value of your investment may go down or up and you may not get back the amount invested.
 You are solely responsible for your investment decisions and Binance is not liable for any losses you may incur.
 Not financial advice.
 For more information, see our Terms of Use and Risk Warning.